yonaskes/Analysis-of-user-behavior-in-the-food-application/README.md

 # Analysis-of-user-behavior-in-the-food-application
-A/A/B analysis.
-Analysts study the quality of an app using general data, without paying attention to whether users are participating in experiments.

 You work at a startup that sells food products.
 You need to investigate user behavior for the company's app.